 Advertising for New Members who currently play bridge

-Only low key advertising at present in view of the restriction on the number of tables we can accommodate at the legion.
+Only low key advertising at present in view of the restriction on the number of tables we can accommodate at the Legion.

 Electronic Scoring

 Ray gave a demonstration of the tablet based electronic scoring which both he and Chris have used and think would be good for the club.